EtherealEmil/UsualScrap/README.md

-### Finally playtesting stuff in multiplayer so a TON of fixes will come in the next update along with new content.
+### Finally playtesting stuff in multiplayer so a TON of fixes will come in the next update along with some new content.
 Keep an eye out.

 ![Preview](https://i.imgur.com/HRaqFR0.png)